 On the TV show “Cupcake Wars”, the bakeries are required to create the batter from scratch and bake the cupcakes before decorating them.
 I knew that we wouldn't have time to get through several rounds of baking cupcakes in a 2-hour birthday party.
 So I baked four different types of cupcakes ahead of time- vanilla, strawberry, chocolate, and red velvet.
 I just used box cake mix to bake 2-dozen cupcakes of each flavor.

-There was an area set aside for tools where the the girls could grab bowls, spoons, piping bags and tips for icing, and Ziploc bags to use as they prepared their cupcake toppings.
+There was an area set aside for tools where the girls could grab bowls, spoons, piping bags This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. and piping tips This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. for the icing as they prepared their cupcake toppings.

 And I had an area set aside for presentation- where the guests could grab plates, forks, knives, as well as plasticware and bakeware that they could use to create their final cupcake display.

 My husband and I each were assigned to one of the teams- so we could guide the girls through coming up with ideas for cupcakes- as well as navigating our kitchen to make their ideas come to life!